lritter/lritter.io/weblog/pages/previously.md

 ### October, 2019

-- _The Water Dancer (Oprah’s Book Club): A Novel_ by Ta-Nehisi Coates
+- _The Water Dancer: A Novel_ by Ta-Nehisi Coates

 - _The Poisonwood Bible_ by Barbara Kingsolver

+  One of my favorite books ever.

 ### September, 2019